Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 # Sentiment Analysis for Maltese

-This repository contains the code and resources for a GAPT submission by Matthew Vella, Fabio Zammit, and Ian Caruana.
+This repository contains the code and resources for the GAPT submission by Matthew Vella, Fabio Zammit, and Ian Caruana.
-It includes tools for data scraping, preprocessing, annotation, and export for  sentiment analysis research on Maltese-language text.
+It covers data scraping, preprocessing, annotation, model training and a web-based models demo.

 ## `Annotation Website/` Directory